Optimize your website with GA4 Reports

 The reports that were visible by default within Google UA no longer exist.
 The statistics you were used to looking at over the past few years are gone.
 Now you will have to set up the desired reports yourself to view the desired data in, for example, a dashboard or report overview.

-In the library within 'Reports' in GA4 there are already several templates for using reports for you, also called 'collections'.
+In the library within 'Reports' in GA4 there already are several templates for using reports for you, also called 'collections'.
 We will explain different collections to you.

 Should you be unable to see the library under 'Reports,' it is because you do not have the proper permissions within that Google Analytics property.